|

 ©Lakeshore's Sentence Building Pocket Chart, which is

-cloze sentences, filling in the blanks and using context
+completing cloze sentences, filling in the blanks and

-clues.
-I add student names to the nouns pack.
+using context clues.
+I add student names to the nouns

-and a teacher's guide.
-Children love to use these because
+boards and a teacher's guide.
+Children love to use these

-they so often come up with something so preposterous that it
+because they so often come up with something so

 Word stamps are